AnicetNgrt/flore1/README.md

 The InputHandler class handles the keyboard and the mouse using the python [keyboard](https://github.com/boppreh/keyboard) and [mouse](https://github.com/boppreh/mouse) packages.
 Although it features many engine exclusive methods to handle them in a way a game engine would need.

 ##### About key names:
-- Letter keys' name is always the lowercase letters `a key = 'a', b key = 'b'`.
+- Letter keys' name are always the lowercase letters `a key = 'a', b key = 'b'`.
-- Symbol keys' name is always the lowercase symbols `- key = '-'`
+- Symbol keys' name are always the lowercase symbols `- key = '-'`
 - Special keys' name can be deduced `space key = "space", escape key = "escape", left control key = "left control"`

  ### <a name="input-props"></a>Properties